If the amount of money you’re saving each month doesn’t hurt, you’re not saving enough.

 We reinvested $550,000 of the proceeds in real estate crowdfunding to take advantage of cheaper valuations with higher net rental yields in the heartland, $550,000 in bonds, and $700,000 in various stocks and index funds.
 We went from what had been a lot of hassle to earn $60,000 a year in net rental income to completely hassle-free passive income with less risk exposure.

-RealtyShares is my favorite real estate crowdfunding platform because they are the largest, have the most funding, and are based in San Francisco.
-I’ve met with management multiple times before and have a total of $810,000 with them.
+Fundrise is my favorite real estate crowdfunding platform because they are the largest, have the most funding, and are based in Washington DC.
+They are pioneers in the eREIT space.

 The Sacrifice Is Worth It